 If you're travelling into Riverland keep handy the:

 - Remember your South Australian receipt when traveling into the Riverland brochure ()

 - Riverland travel information and quarantine bin map fact sheet - January 2019 ()

 South Australia’s Riverland region is formally recognised as a Pest Free Area for fruit flies, meaning it is free of both Queensland fruit fly and Mediterranean fruit fly.

-This Pest Free Area status is internationally recognised by key export markets, including China, Indonesia, the United States, Thailand, Japan and New Zealand.
+This Pest Free Area status is internationally recognised by key export markets including the United States, Thailand, Japan and New Zealand.